lmas/thesis/thesis.typ

 = Method <method>

-#TODO("skip matlab part with new gnuplot figure")

 _Lu et al._ have provided an example of their DAMP algorithm in the form of a Matlab file, as a complement to their paper @lu.
-Running that example produced the data used for creating the plot in @examplepattern, as shown previously.
+Running that example produced the raw data used for creating the plot in
+@examplepattern, as shown previously.
-Both the raw in-data and the output Matrix Profile data was then saved as a reference dataset, used for verifying future implementations.
+Both the data for the time series and the corresponding Matrix Profile was then kept as a reference dataset used for verifying future implementations.
 @app-repo contains a link to the repository that stores this dataset.

-With reference data available, the original DAMP algorithm was then implemented in Go #footnote[https://go.dev/] as outlined in @dampalgo and @backproc.
+The original DAMP algorithm was then implemented in Go
+#footnote[https://go.dev/] as outlined in @dampalgo and @backproc.
 Go is famously known for it's simple syntax and large standard library, which lends itself well to the purpose of making quick but production-ready prototypes.
 This, along with this author's previous experiences and familiarity, was the reason